 Any petroleum derivatives (such as driveway cleaners and solvents) will dissolve into the asphalt, weakening or dissolving it.
 These substances include not only cleaners but also motor oil, transmission fluid, power steering fluid, brake fluid, gasoline, and household solvents.
 This is why asphalt driveways should be sealcoated yearly to protect against damage while maintaining a new-looking black appearance.
 (Sealing concrete driveways is also advisable; it protects against the ravages of weather and helps resist staining.)

 So be careful to read the label of any commercial driveway cleaning product to ensure it contains no solvents.
-For oily stains, the best approach might be a biodegradable cleaner or plain dishwashing soap.
+For oily stains, the best approach might be a biodegradable cleaner or plain dishwashing liquid.
 But if staining is heavy or extensive, the best recourse is to coat the driveway with a black asphalt sealer available at any hardware or home store.
 This is a coal-tar product that will easily mask any stains with a more attractive black finish.

 Crushed Gravel or Crushed Stone Driveways